htrajan/ht-drawsteel/Draw Steel Rules.md

 Working with your Director, you can predetermine an encounter in which you will die.

-When that encounter begins, you become doomed.
-While doomed, you lose the Undaunted benefit from this ancestry, you automatically get tier 3 results on tests and resistance rolls, and you don't die no matter how low your Stamina falls.
+When that encounter begins, you become [[Doomed|doomed]].
+While [[Doomed|doomed]], you lose the Undaunted benefit from this ancestry, you automatically get tier 3 results on tests and resistance rolls, and you don't die no matter how low your Stamina falls.
 You then die immediately at the end of the encounter.

-If you don't predetermine your death encounter, you can choose to become doomed while you are dying with the Director's approval (no action required).
+If you don't predetermine your death encounter, you can choose to become [[Doomed|doomed]] while you are dying with the Director's approval (no action required).
 Doing so should be reserved for encounters in which you are dying as a result of suitable heroism, such as making a last stand against a boss or saving civilians, or when the consequences of your actions have finally caught up to you-not because you're playing a one-shot and have nothing to lose, Hacaarl.

-Additionally, when your Stamina equals the negative of your winded value and you are not doomed, you turn to rubble instead of experiencing death.
+Additionally, when your Stamina equals the negative of your winded value and you are not [[Doomed|doomed]], you turn to rubble instead of experiencing death.
 You are unaware of your surroundings in this state.
 After 12 hours, you regain Stamina equal to your Recovery value.